EIN: 54-1671883

 How are charitable dollars spent?
 Where does my donation go?

 We receive no federal funding, but rely on private donations, foundation grants and the dedication and commitment of hundreds of volunteer doctors, nurses, and other medical/non-medical supporters since we opened our doors in 1994.
-Donations help us respond nimbly to community needs and continue to serve as a comprehensive healthcare home for those who would otherwise lack access.
+Every contribution supports our day-to-day operations and makes a tangible difference in the lives of our patients.
 Specific examples of impact include: